 (1) The video camera may be connected to a monitor that displays the recorded image.
 May a person walk in front of a video camera on Shabbos if it will cause his image to be displayed on a monitor?

 One of the forbidden melachos on Shabbos is kesiva, writing.
-Drawing a picture is also considered to be kesiva mideoraissa (writing which is forbidden by the […]
+Drawing a picture is also considered to be kesiva mideoraissa (writing which is forbidden by the Torah).
+1However, there are […]

 The STAR-K certifies tens of thousands of products manufactured across the globe.
 There are well over a million ingredients and products certified by hundreds of kashrus agencies worldwide.
 The following example may provide an idea of how many products are kosher certified.One million different products that are in containers measuring 6 inches in diameter lined up side by side (with no space between them) would stretch from Manhattan to Philadelphia.
 Since there are considerably more than a million kosher certified products, and industrial products are often sold in wider containers (e.g., 55 gallon drums), this line of products would most likely continue all the way to Baltimore.
 Furthermore, every kosher certified item (i.e., every container of every kosher product certified by every reliable kashrus agency) would easily stretch from the earth to the moon.To certify all of these products, kashrus agencies must adequately communicate with companies and mashgichim […]